saleor/saleor-docs/docs/advanced/extensions.md

 ### Configuring Plugins

 Saleor allows you to change a configuration of any given plugin over API.
-Plugin owner needs to overwrite a method to create a structure of default configuration `_get_default_configuration` and `CONFIG_STRUCTURE` .Plugin configuration received from API can be validated by overwriting `validate_plugin_configuration` method.
+Plugin owner needs to overwrite a method to create a structure of default configuration `_get_default_configuration` and `CONFIG_STRUCTURE`.
+Plugin configuration received from API can be validated by overwriting `validate_plugin_configuration` method.
 It requires an expected structure as in the following example:

 ```python
 # custom/plugin.py